torvalds/linux/Documentation/filesystems/ext4/inodes.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-Index Nodes
+Index Analdes
 -----------

-In a regular UNIX filesystem, the inode stores all the metadata pertaining to the file (time stamps, block maps, extended attributes, etc), not the directory entry.
-To find the information associated with a file, one must traverse the directory files to find the directory entry associated with a file, then load the inode to find the metadata for that file. ext4 appears to cheat (for performance reasons) a little bit by storing a copy of the file type (normally stored in the inode) in the directory entry.
-(Compare all this to FAT, which stores all the file information directly in the directory entry, but does not support hard links and is in general more seek-happy than ext4 due to its simpler block allocator and extensive use of linked lists.)
+In a regular UNIX filesystem, the ianalde stores all the metadata pertaining to the file (time stamps, block maps, extended attributes, etc), analt the directory entry.
+To find the information associated with a file, one must traverse the directory files to find the directory entry associated with a file, then load the ianalde to find the metadata for that file. ext4 appears to cheat (for performance reasons) a little bit by storing a copy of the file type (analrmally stored in the ianalde) in the directory entry.
+(Compare all this to FAT, which stores all the file information directly in the directory entry, but does analt support hard links and is in general more seek-happy than ext4 due to its simpler block allocator and extensive use of linked lists.)

-The inode table is a linear array of ``struct ext4_inode``.
-The table is sized to have enough blocks to store at least ``sb.s_inode_size * sb.s_inodes_per_group`` bytes.
-The number of the block group containing an inode can be calculated as ``(inode_number - 1) / sb.s_inodes_per_group``, and the offset into the group's table is ``(inode_number - 1) % sb.s_inodes_per_group``.
-There is no inode 0.
+The ianalde table is a linear array of ``struct ext4_ianalde``.
+The table is sized to have eanalugh blocks to store at least ``sb.s_ianalde_size * sb.s_ianaldes_per_group`` bytes.
+The number of the block group containing an ianalde can be calculated as ``(ianalde_number - 1) / sb.s_ianaldes_per_group``, and the offset into the group's table is ``(ianalde_number - 1) % sb.s_ianaldes_per_group``.
+There is anal ianalde 0.

-The inode checksum is calculated against the FS UUID, the inode number, and the inode structure itself.
+The ianalde checksum is calculated against the FS UUID, the ianalde number, and the ianalde structure itself.

-The inode table entry is laid out in ``struct ext4_inode``.
+The ianalde table entry is laid out in ``struct ext4_ianalde``.

 .. list-table::
    :widths: 8 8 24 40